Rostlab/ConSurf/README.md

 ## HOWTO Install

-Below You will find the guidlines on how to succesfully install ConSirf on Your machine.
+Below You will find the guidlines on how to succesfully install ConSurf on your machine.
 Current manual is designed for Debian OS.

 ### Installing libraries